solana-foundation/developer-content/docs/core/fees.md

 ---

-The Solana blockchain has a few different types of fees and costs that are incurred to use the network.
+The Solana blockchain has a few different types of fees and costs that are incurred to use the permissionless network.
 These can be segmented into a few specific types:

 - transaction fees
 - prioritization fees